weiyangtham/wytham/content/home/about.md

 I am a Ph.D.
 Candidate in economics at The Ohio State University.
 My research lies at the intersection of labor economics and innovation, with implications for urban and public economics.
 I am also an R enthusiast.

-My job market paper is available [here](/pdf/uncertainty.pdf).
+You can find my CV [here](/pdf/wytham_cv_web.pdf) and my job market paper [here](/pdf/uncertainty.pdf).
 I will be available for interviews at the 2019 ASSA Meetings in Atlanta.